Internal Flow

 To see the particles tracks more clearly, you will first delete the velocity vectors from the box.

-To delete the velocity vectors, right-click on Arrows in the bottom right corner of the View Window and select Delete Velocity.
+To delete the velocity vectors, right-click on Arrows in the View Legend and select Delete.

-To delete the velocity magnitude contours, right-click on Color Map at the bottom of the View Window and select Delete Velocity:... (which stands for Velocity:Magnitude).
+To delete the velocity magnitude contours, right-click on Color Map in the View Legend and select Delete.

-To display particle tracks, drag and drop the Vector Fields->Velocity tool onto an edge of the inlet in the View Window.
+To display particles tracks, drag and drop the Vector Fields->U tool onto an edge of the inlet in the View Window.
 Select the inlet face in the Select dialog, click OK, and select Set Particles Target.
-Right-click on an edge of the volume and double-click volume_2 to create particle tracks through the volume.
+Right-click on an edge of the volume and double-click volume_2 to create particles tracks through the volume.

 The pressure coefficient is a dimensionless number that represents pressure.

-To change the style of the particle tracks, make sure that you have the inlet face selected in the View Window.
-Then go to the Properties panel and expand the Particles property (click on the + symbol to the left of Particles) to access the particle properties.
-Next to Type, select Tube to display the particle tracks as tubes instead of curves.
+To change the style of the particles tracks, make sure that you have the inlet face selected in the View Window.
+Then go to the Properties Panel and set the Particles->Type to Tube to display the particles tracks as tubes instead of curves.

 Try For Yourself

-The sym project file for this tutorial can be viewed in SymLab or you can investigate this case yourself using our Panel Flow add-on.
+The sym project file for this tutorial can be viewed in Caedium or you can investigate this case yourself using our Panel Flow add-on.

 The most convenient way to view and edit this case is to use our Professional add-on that combines all the add-ons used during this tutorial.